Haiti at the 2016 Summer Paralympics: Athletics

 Jean Indris Santerre, a computer technician whose left leg was amputated three days after the 2010 Haiti earthquake and has had to use a prosthetic leg since, was the sole para-athlete to represent Haiti at the Rio Summer Paralympics and was 46 years old at the time of the Games.
-He qualified for the Paralympics by the IPC issuing him a wild card as his personal best of six metres did not merit him automatic qualification and trained for four hours per day for three mornings per week with a $8,000 budget in the run-up to the Games.
+He qualified for the Paralympics by the IPC issuing him a wild card as his personal best of six metres did not merit him automatic qualification and trained for four hours per day for three mornings per week with an $8,000 budget in the run-up to the Games.
 Santerre is a F58 classified athletes competing in a wheelchair as those with one leg are considered suitable for the category.
 He spoke of his hope that he would improve on his personal best, and vowed to perform to the best of his ability.
 Santerre was scheduled to compete in the men's F57 shot put competition held at the Maracanã Stadium on 17 September but was unable to start the event for unknown reasons.